memfault/interrupt/_drafts/cortex-m-breakpoints.md

 The idea of halting program execution was invented over 70 years ago as part of the ENIAC digital computer.
 At the time, to pause a program and debug, you had to physically unplug one of the cables controlling program flow, which was coined a "breakpoint". [^8]

-Today, breakpoints are an ubiquitous way of debugging programs and most chip architectures even have dedicated instructions to trigger them!
-I Have you ever wondered how they actually work?
+Today, breakpoints are a ubiquitous way of debugging programs and most chip architectures even have dedicated instructions to trigger them!
+Have you ever wondered how they actually work?
 Or at the very least, gotten upset when they do not?

 <!-- excerpt start -->

-In this article we will discuss the basic types of breakpoints (hardware and software) and how they are utilized by the GNU Project Debugger, GDB.
-We will then explore how to configure hardware breakpoints on an ARM Cortex-M MCU using the Flash Patch and Breakpoint Unit (**FPB**) and examine a real world configuration with an example application.
+In this article, we will discuss the basic types of breakpoints (hardware and software) and how they are utilized by the GNU Project Debugger, GDB.
+We will then explore how to configure hardware breakpoints on an ARM Cortex-M MCU using the Flash Patch and Breakpoint Unit (**FPB**) and examine a real-world configuration with an example application.

 <!-- excerpt end -->